jc184/CoffeeClub/README.md

 automatically on starting the application.
 Note: For logging to work properly once the project has been downloaded, built and run, it will be necessary to edit the nlog.config file to use the correct installation directory.
 This is self explanatory.
+The application now includes both Unit Tests and Integration Tests.

 ## Support :telephone: